MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bulk-create-locations.md

 - The State column can't be empty, this information is required
 Based on the State field, locations will be saved as draft, suggested, scheduled, or they will be published automatically.

-Also, if you include the Id of an existing location, that location will be replaced with the information in the import file.
+Also, if you include the Id of an existing location, it will be replaced with the information in the import file.

 For organizations with mulitple tenants, you can export your locations from one tenant and import it in to another.
 But you must remove all of the data in the Id column before you import.